ioannisioannou16/transactional-outbox/README.md

 The `consumer-service-1` logs that it received the domain event `EmployeeCreated`.

-Now if we delete the employee using the UUID from the response.
+Now we can delete the employee using the UUID from the response.
 ```shell
 curl --request DELETE http://localhost:8001/employee/8741749a-43f0-4463-a662-2ee693de749e
 ```